Darsh-A/Onlyfans18-/Biology/BIO101/Cellular Biology/Metabolism.md

 ### Exergonic and Endergonic Reactions in Metabolism

-Based on free energy changes, chemical reactions can be classified as exergonic (Energy Outward) or endergonic (Energy Inward).
+- Based on free energy changes, chemical reactions can be classified as exergonic (Energy Outward) or endergonic (Energy Inward).
+- ∆G is negative for an exergonic reaction.
+- Exergonic reactions  occur spontaneously.
+-